cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Cryptoassets custodians system MUST follow section "16.
 Information security incident management" on {{ISO.27002:2013}}.

 Since cyber attacks got complex, cyber security incidents unprecedented in the past could occur, especially in cryptoassets custodians.
-In addition to security control measures as a preparation to expected threat in advance, Emergency response framework MUST be prepared in a case of incidents caused by unknown threat.
-For example, establishment of internal CSIRT(Computer Security Incident Response Team) and building a relationship with external organizations.
+In addition to security control measures as a preparation to expected threat in advance, Emergency response framework MUST be prepared in a case of incidents caused by an unknown threat.
+For example, the establishment of internal CSIRT(Computer Security Incident Response Team) and building a relationship with external organizations.

 ### Information security aspect of business continuity management

 Cryptoassets custodians system MUST follow section "17.
 Information security aspect of business continuity management" on {{ISO.27002:2013}}.

-Requirements, Processes, Procedures and control measures to secure information security for cryptoassets custodian in a case of severe situation(such as disaster or crisis) MUST to be established, documented, performed and maintained.
-In this case, administrative measures in a case where countermeasures has performed or in a period of severe situation, MUST be verified periodically.
-Moreover, operators MUST consider to shutdown the system situationally.
+Requirements, Processes, Procedures and control measures to secure information security for the cryptoassets custodian in a case of the severe situation(such as disaster or crisis) MUST be established, documented, performed and maintained.
+In this case, administrative measures in a case where countermeasures have performed or in a period of a severe situation MUST be verified periodically.
+Moreover, operators MUST consider to shut down the system situationally.

-- In a case where facilities (including a facilities used as a office) are unavailable
+- In a case where facilities (including facilities used as an office) are unavailable
   - Power outage
   - Damages of building
-  - Act of nature (e.g. earthquakes, fires (including sprayed water for neighborhoods fire), water outage, flood)
+  - An act of nature (e.g., earthquakes, fires (including sprayed water for neighborhoods fire), water outage, flood)
-  - Other reasons (e.g. facilities are unavailable or access to the facilities are prohibited by law / regulations / authorities.)
+  - Other reasons (e.g., facilities are unavailable, or access to the facilities are prohibited by law/regulations/authorities.)
 - In a case where it’s difficult to continue the system
-  - In a case of becoming difficult to continue running a emergency electric generator.
+  - In a case of becoming difficult to continue running an emergency electric generator.
-  - Long suspension of public transportation services, pandemic of disease, lack of human resources by act of nature.
+  - Long suspension of public transportation services, a pandemic of disease, lack of human resources by an act of nature.
-  - Failure of communication network
+  - Failure of a communication network
-  - Failure of equipments
+  - Failure of equipment
-  - Failure of the system (regardless of reasons such as failure of program or cyber attacks)
+  - Failure of the system (regardless of reasons such as failure of a program or cyber attacks)
   - Loss of paper wallet or hardware wallet.
-  - Suspension of outsource contractor’s business
+  - Suspension of outsourcing contractor’s business
   - Leakage or loss of signature key
-- In a case of becoming difficult to continue business
+- In the case of becoming difficult to continue business
-  - Business-suspension order by law / regulations.
+  - Business-suspension order by law/regulations.

 #### Maintaining availability of the system

-Cryptoassets custodians system MUST be designed and implemented to have an enough scalability and redundancy for users with consideration of number of users, peak date/time of transactions, system response time, maintenance period/frequency and securing a human resource for operation.
-Moreover, consideration for increasing a capacity of the system MUST be performed in advance with enough threshold (e.g. number of transactions or memory usage during a peak period).
+Cryptoassets custodians system MUST be designed and implemented to have enough scalability and redundancy for users with consideration of a number of users, peak date/time of transactions, system response time, maintenance period/frequency and securing a human resource for operation.
+Moreover, consideration for increasing the capacity of the system MUST be performed in advance with enough threshold (e.g., number of transactions or memory usage during a peak period).

 ### Compliance

-Cryptoassets custodians MUST respect guidelines or laws of the region or country.
-(See Appendix 3 for country of Japan)
+Cryptoassets custodians MUST respect the guidelines or laws of the region or country.
+(See Appendix 3 for a country of Japan)

 ## Other cryptoassets custodians system specific issues

 ### Advance notice to user for maintenance

-Cryptoassets custodians are RECOMMENDED to publish a notice of maintenance schedule in advance in a case where periodical schedule especially service suspension is planned in night.
-Also, Cryptoassets custodians are RECOMMENDED to provide an information regarding failure of the system at other FQDN/IP addresses to avert high volume traffic to web server in addition to usual way of notice such as by e-mail or on web site, in a case of emergency maintenance.
+Cryptoassets custodians are RECOMMENDED to publish a notice of maintenance schedule in advance in a case where periodical schedule especially service suspension is planned in a night.
+Also, Cryptoassets custodians are RECOMMENDED to provide information regarding the failure of the system at other FQDN/IP addresses to avert high volume traffic to the web server in addition to usual way of notice such as by e-mail or on the website, in a case of emergency maintenance.

-Moreover, cryptoassets custodians are RECOMMENDED to put forth an effort to minimize an affected area from a viewpoint of user protection in a case of service suspension caused by sudden issues such as attacks from external.
+Moreover, cryptoassets custodians are RECOMMENDED to put forth an effort to minimize an affected area from a viewpoint of user protection in a case of service suspension caused by immediate issues such as attacks from external.

 # Future work

-Disussion of distributed exchange (DEX) is currently out-of-the-scope of this document.
+Discussion of distributed exchange (DEX) is currently out-of-the-scope of this document.

 # Security Considerations